- Homosexuality

 However, on March 22, 2022, the Senate passed censorship bill that would have allowed parents to object to content that "impairs the parent's firmly held beliefs, values or principles."
 The bill was vetoed by the governor and never came into effect.

-Right to change legal gender in Kansas is legal, surgery not required.
+Right to change legal gender in Kansas is illegal.

 Legal recognition of non-binary gender in Kansas is not legally recognized.